UK Maternal Cardiology Society (UKMCS)

 Associated membership include persons from organisations and charities involved in the support of women and families affected by cardiac disease in pregnancy, as well as those involved in scientific study.
 Associates may attend scientific meetings but shall not be eligible to attend the annual general meeting, vote, hold office or propose candidates for ordinary membership or council.
 Associate membership requires formal application to the council via the secretary, approval by a two thirds majority of council members, and is reviewed every two years.

-Membership costs £50 p/a for Consultant membership and £30 p/a for other professional groups.
+Membership costs £50 p/a for Ordinary membership, £30 p/a for Trainee membership, and £30 p/a for Associated membership.
 To apply, please complete an application form and return it by email to ukmcs@bcs.com.

 Affiliate Membership